 - The patient environment can harbor pathogens.
-The prior patient having an infection increases the risk of a new patient getting a HAI.
-This results in 1.4X the risk for a Methicillin Resistant Staphylococcus aureus (MRSA) infection, 2.5X for a Vancomycin Resistant Enterococcus (VRE) infection and 2.5X increased risk for a Clostridium difficile infection.
+A prior patient having an infection can increase the risk of a new patient getting a HAI (Hospital Acquired Infection) even after the room is cleaned after the prior patient has been vacated.
+Studies have shown increased risk of up to 1.4X for a Methicillin Resistant Staphylococcus aureus (MRSA) infection, 2.5X for a Vancomycin Resistant Enterococcus (VRE) infection and 2.5X increased risk for a Clostridium difficile infection.

 - Hand washing isn’t sufficient.
-Despite 7 years of increasing hand hygiene awareness, there is still only a 40% compliance rate among healthcare workers.
+Despite over 7 years of increasing hand hygiene awareness and use of rigorous monitoring programs, there is still only a 40% compliance rate among healthcare workers.
 This means that 6 out of 10 times there is a missed opportunity for a healthcare worker to appropriately wash their hands, leading to cross contamination and increased risk of HAIs.

-- There are different types of AM that are often
+- There are different types of antimicrobials that are often

 Antibiotics: utilized for treating patients with microbial based infections.

 Disinfection antimicrobials: antimicrobials utilized in liquid or wipe applications that deliver high kill rates quickly but provides discontinuous microbial reduction.